beer-garden/brewtils/UPGRADING.md

 ## Upgrading to 3.0
 This section describes the changes to expect going from 2.X to 3.X.
-If you don't care about the gory details and only want the highlights, here you go:
+There are a bunch, so if you only have time for the highlights here are the ones to care about:

 - Plugins no longer default to single-threaded behavior!
-See the [max concurrent](#max-concurrent) change
+See the [max concurrent](#max-concurrent) change.
-- Plugins now load configuration from the command line and environment variables automatically.
-See [configuration loading](#configuration-loading)
+- Plugins now load **all** configuration from the command line and environment variables, and they do it automatically when you create them.
+See the [Plugin Config](#plugin-config) section.

-### Plugin Changes

-#### Max Concurrent
-Previously the default value of `max_concurrent` when creating a `Plugin` was 1.
-This was a major source of potential problems as it meant that a `Plugin` using a `SystemClient` to create a Request on itself would be guaranteed to deadlock. `max_concurrent=1` means only one request can be processed at a time, and in this case that request is dependant on another one.

-This change needed to wait for a major version because it represents a significant change in how `Plugin`s function by default.
-Previously the default behavior was essentially single-threaded (a `ThreadPoolExecutor` with only one thread), so any client state could be safely accessed / modified by a command method. **That is no longer the case** - client methods now execute in the context of a `ThreadPoolExecutor` with more than one thread, so any shared state **must** be protected using appropriate locking mechanisms.
+- If you're running one Plugin per process (this is strongly recommended) then `SystemClient`, `EasyClient`, and `RestClient` objects created after the Plugin will use the Plugin's connection information.
+See the [Client Config](#client-config) update.

-#### Configuration Loading
+### Configuration Loading
+The way brewtils handles configuration loading and storage has changed in version 3.
+This primarially affects the `Plugin` and the `SystemClient`, `EasyClient`, and `RestClient`.

+#### Plugin Config
-Previously you needed to pass *everything* to a `Plugin` when creating one.
-Brewtils provided some helpers to make this less onerous - like `get_connection_info` - which could be used to load some configuration options from the command line and/or the environment.
+Previously you needed to pass *everything* to a `Plugin` when initializing.
+Brewtils provided some helpers to make this less annoying - like `get_connection_info` - which could be used to load some configuration options from the command line and/or the environment.
 If your plugin was written like this:

 ```python
 import sys